volodymyrhudyma/blog/content/blog/2020-06-09-the-best-tools-for-react-development.md

 `"storybook": "start-storybook -p 9000"`

-The script above starts storybook on port 9000.
+The script above starts the storybook on port 9000.

 Finally, create the main storybook file `.storybook/main.js`, which tells Storybook where to find the stories: